PetervanLunteren/EcoAssist/markdown/MEWC_integration.md

     * `license`  - Leave blank.
 I.e., `""`.
     * `total_download_size`  - Leave blank.
 I.e., `""`.
     * `info_url`  - Leave blank.
 I.e., `""`.
     * `all_classes`  - Your model's species categories.
-Fill them in in the format `["species 1", "species 2", "species 3", ... ]` with _exactly_ the same classnames as in your `class_list.yaml`.
+Fill them in the format `["species 1", "species 2", "species 3", ... ]` with _exactly_ the same class names as in your `class_list.yaml`.
     * `selected_classes`  - The categories that will show up selected inside the GUI.
 Fill in the same as you did for `all_classes`.
-    * `var_cls_detec_thresh`  - This is the detection threhsold.
+    * `var_cls_detec_thresh`  - This is the detection threshold.
 Only above this detection confidence provided by MegaDetector, the animal will be further classified.
 Must be in the range 0.01 - 0.99.
 If unsure, leave unaltered.
     * `var_cls_detec_thresh_default`  - Match `var_cls_detec_thresh`.
-    * `var_cls_class_thresh`  - This is the classification threhsold.
+    * `var_cls_class_thresh`  - This is the classification threshold.
 Below this classification confidence, the model will label the animal with “unidentified animal”.
 Must be in the range 0.01 - 0.99.
 If unsure, leave unaltered.
     * `var_cls_class_thresh_default`  - Match `var_cls_class_thresh`.
     * `var_smooth_cls_animal`  - This is a feature that is temporarily disabled.
 Keep as `false`.
     * `min_version`  - The minimum version of EcoAssist that is able to run this model.
 I.e., `"5.2"`.